jharwell/sierra/docs/src/description.rst

 - Improving the reproducibility of scientific research, particular in AI.

-It supports a wide range of platforms, execution environments, and experiment input/output formats via :ref:`plugins <plugins>`.
+It supports a wide range of engines, execution environments, and experiment input/output formats via :ref:`plugins <plugins>`.
 SIERRA supports mix-and-match between all plugin types, subject to restrictions within the plugins themselves.
 This is THE most powerful feature of SIERRA, and makes it